Quarantine reflections: It’s been a year since a quarantine was imposed. Despite all the hardships, it’s good to have a little introspection.

 It was long before I became a mom.
 But I didn’t have the motivation to keep going.

 Surprisingly, I started Zipporah Brathen right after the pandemic, and it’s become my happy place ever since.
-As I talk about quarantine reflections, this is one thing I couldn’t dare to forget.
+But, as I talk about quarantine reflections, this is one thing I couldn’t dare to forget.

-I look at the situation positively, which means when it comes to advocating for my passion, I started this blog.
+I look at the situation positively, which means I started this blog when I advocated for my passion.

 Dear woman, do you feel the same way?
 Maybe you’re in a situation where you are a stay-at-home mom or unemployed.
 Use this chance to think of the one thing you have a passion for and haven’t had time to pursue until now.

 3. Finding possibilities to enjoy home

 Believe me; no one enjoys being at home or in any form of mobility restriction for an entire year!